JobGetabu/JobGetabu/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a Mobile Engineer
-- 🌱 All things Android, iOS & Flutter
+- 🌱 All things Android, iOS, Flutter, React native + Expo

 <center>
   <table>